 Try hard-boiled eggs for a snack or in salads, or have eggs for breakfast as an omelet or scrambled eggs.
 They go well with pretty much anything from fruit and whole-grain t

 Expert tip: Egg yolks have cholesterol and saturated fat, so it is better to stick to only one a day.
 Egg whites are nearly pure protein and low in calories, so if one egg does not feel you up, consider having one full egg plus a few egg whites for a bigger, more filling, protein-packed meal.

 9. Pistachio nuts

-All nuts are good choices, as they contain healthy fats, fiber, and protein, and are low in carbohydrates and unhealthy fats.
+All nuts are good choices, as they contain healthy fats, fiber, and protein, and are low in carbohydrates and unhealthy fats, according to Linus Pauling Institute.
 Almonds and peanuts are among the higher-fiber choices, while walnuts have omega-3 fats, and macadamias and hazelnuts top the charts in heart-healthy monounsaturated fats.
 Try them as a snack, in oatmeal, in salads, and in stir fry dishes.

 Expert tip: Keep the serving size in check, as each 1-oz. serving of nuts or peanuts has about 200 calories.
 If you choose nut or peanut butter, be sure to choose an all-natural variety without added sugars or hydrogenated oils.

 Did you know that water itself is considered a nutrient?
 Even mild dehydration can lead to headaches, fatigue, and fogginess.
 A good baseline is 8 to 10 cups per day, plus more if you exercise or the weather is hot.

 Water is calorie-free and naturally filling, making it an excellent choice for weight loss.
 You save 250 calories each time you choose water instead of a 20-oz. bottle of soda, fruit juice, or sweetened coffee beverages.
 Do that once a day, and you can lose a half-pound a week.